Quickstart

 Authorizing asset for admin

-Navigate to Console > Authorization page.
+Navigate to the Console > Authorization page.

 Click Create to open the authorization creation form on the right-side page.